 In addition, be sure to search UN databases "Effective 1 January 2010, distribution within the United Nations Secretariat of printed copies of UN documents and the Journal of the UN has been discontinued.
 All documents are available in electronic versions on the UN web site and on the Official Documents System (ODS)." --from the UN Documents web site

 AccessUN 1966-2016 (WSU only) The index provides bibliographic citations to selected current and retrospective documents and other publications, including those from the six main bodies of the United Nations: General Assembly (full text of resolutions from 1981 - onward); Security Council (full-text of resolutions from 1974 – onward); Economic and Social Council (full-text of resolutions from 1982 - onward); Trusteeship Council; Secretariat; International Court of Justice.
 The index supports access to the microfiche and paper formats of WSU Libraries' UN holdings.
-To locate a document:

-1. record the information in the upper left corner of a record: UN Document Number, date, and Readex Year (if "Not Filmed," try to locate in the library catalog or do an ILL request)
+1. Record the information in the upper left corner of a record: UN Document Number, date, and Readex Year (if "Not Filmed," try to locate in the library catalog or do an ILL request)

-2. go to the UN Readex Microfiche Collection in the Microforms Room (Holland Library 1 st floor); call number JX 1977 .A2, cabinet 18.
+2. Go to the UN Readex Microfiche Collection in the Microforms Room (Holland Library 1 st floor); call number JX 1977 .A2, cabinet 18.

-3. use microforms reader/printer/scanner equipment to view, copy, or scan documents
+3. Use microforms reader/printer/scanner equipment to view, copy, or scan documents

 Yearbook of the United Nations Holland and Terrell JZ4947 .Y43 1946-2006

 Oxford Handbook on the United Nations Terrell Reference JZ4970.O93 2007